Skip to main content

 Other Routes

-If you're already medically qualified, for example as a doctor or physiotherapist, you might be able to do a shorter postgraduate training programme.
+If you're already medically qualified, for example as a doctor or physiotherapist, you might be able to do a shortened postgraduate training programme to become an osteopath.

 More Information